 Orion also offers a 40W CO2 laser cutter at a reduced price.
 You can check that out here.

 If you’re looking for a laser engraver that lands somewhere in between affordable and professional-grade, the TEN-HIGH 40W Laser Engraver is as good as it gets.
 It has a powerful 4oW CO2 Gas laser, an engraving area of 15.7 x 11.8 inches, and an engraving speed of up to 30,000mm per minute.

-If you’re looking for a larger and more professional-grade machine, the Mophorn 80W Laser Engraver is an intriguing option.
-The Chinese manufactured laser engraver is equipped with a CO2 laser tube and a working area of a 12 x 8 inches.
+If you’re looking for a larger and more professional-grade machine, the Mophorn 130W Laser Engraver is an intriguing option.
+The Chinese manufactured laser engraver is equipped with a glass-sealed CO2 laser tube and a monstrous working area of a 55 x 35 inches.

 Let’s say you need a laser cutter or laser engraver that can handle metal materials.
 You’ll need to look at more industrial-grade machines like the Triumph Fiber Laser Marking machine.
 It’s definitely built for makerspaces or sizable workshops, equipped with high peak power and excellent laser beam quality, as well as a touchscreen interface and easy to manage control system.
 With a modular design that splits the laser generator and lifter, users are able to expand the marking area in size and complexity.